-Intact Services USA LLC (the "Employer") sponsors the Intact USA Retirement Savings Plan (the "Plan") for its employees and former employees and the employees and former employees of Intact's affiliated employers that have adopted the Plan, which are listed at the end of this SPD in the Article entitled "General Information About the Plan."
-The Plan consists of profit sharing plan that meets the requirements of Section 401(a) and other applicable provisions of the Internal Revenue Code, and includes a qualified cash or deferred arrangement under Internal Revenue Code section 401(k), qualified Roth contributions under Internal Revenue Code section 402A, and employer matching contributions under Internal Revenue Code section 401(m).
+Intact Services USA LLC (the "Employer") sponsors the Intact USA Retirement Savings Plan (the "Plan") for its employees and former employees and former employees of Intact's affiliated employers that have adopted the Plan, which are listed at the end of this SPD in the Article entitled "General Information About the Plan."
+The Plan consists of profit sharing plan that meets the requirements of Section 401(a) and other applicable provisions of the Internal Revenue Code, and includes a qualified cash or deferred arrangement under Internal Revenue Code section 401(k), qualified Roth contributions under Internal Revenue Code section 401(k).